siddhant-khisty/team/INITIATIVES.md

 3. Community feedback clips

 ## Others
-1. Resume review channel in Discord
+1. Resume/GitHub review channel in Discord
 2. A channel where folks can share their daily progress

 ## Projects